 A well-groomed image requires clothes to be neat, clean, wrinkle-free, and in good condition.
 Faded and/or frayed clothing is not considered professional in appearance.
 Hair, including facial hair, must be neatly styled.
-Extreme non-natural hair colors (pink, blue, etc.) and styles are not permitted.
+Non-natural hair colors and styles are permitted, as long as the hair is professional and well maintained.
 The use of cosmetics, including nail polish should be conservative in nature.
 Artificial fingernails are restricted in some work areas as outlined in Infection Prevention and Control policy.
 Strong odors from perfume/cologne/natural oils, cigarette smoke, etc., can be offensive and distracting to others and are not allowed.